-(47) “Member Representative” means an individual who can make OHP-related decisions for a member who is not able to make such decisions themselves.
+(47) (49) “Member Representative” means an individual who can make OHP-related decisions for a member who is not able to make such decisions themselves.

-(48) “Mental Health Organization (MHO)” means an MCE that provides capitated behavioral services for clients.
+(48)

-(49) “National Association of Insurance Commissioners (NAIC)” means the U.S. standard- setting and regulatory support organization created and governed by the chief insurance regulators from the 50 states, the District of Columbia, and five U.S. territories.
+(49) (50) “National Association of Insurance Commissioners (NAIC)” means the U.S. standard- setting and regulatory support organization created and governed by the chief insurance regulators from the 50 states, the District of Columbia, and five U.S. territories.